andkob/BTree-gene-sequence-project/README-submission.md

 Tolman          | Caleb           | calebtolman

 # Test Results
-How many of the dumpfiles matched (using the check-dumpfiles.sh script)?
+### How many of the dumpfiles matched (using the check-dumpfiles.sh script)?

 When running the following commands: \
 sh create-btrees test0.gbk \
 sh check-dumpfiles.sh test0.gbk \
 100% of the dumpfiles matched

-When running the same commands with test5.gbk,
+### How many of the query files results matched (using the check-queries.sh script)?

-How many of the query files results matched (using the check-queries.sh script)?
+100% of the query file results matched when using test0.gbk

 # Cache Performance Results
 | gbk file | degree | sequence length | cache | cache size | createBTree run time | searchBTree run time |